peter-mouland/styles-toolkit/README.md

  > We deploy to the Amazon S3

-To deploy you will need have the following environment variables set up:
+You will need have the following environment variables set up:

  * STYLES_TOOLKIT_ACCESS_KEY
  * STYLES_TOOLKIT_SECRET
  * STYLES_TOOLKIT_BUCKET

+To deploy ensure you bump the version number appropriately first:

+ * `npm version major|minor|patch` [more info](https://docs.npmjs.com/cli/version)

+Then run the deploy script:

+ * `npm run deploy`